 This is the second factor Google considers in calculating your Google ads quality score.

-Google wants to evaluate how useful and relevant your landing page is to your target customers.
+Google wants to evaluate your landing page’s value and relevance to your target customers.

 When your target customers click through your ads, they land on your website landing pages.